AndrewKairys/Calorie_Tracker/README.md

 ### Installing

-To use this app, just clone down, run rake db:migrate, and then run shotgun.
+To use this app, just clone down, run bundle, rake db:migrate, and then run shotgun.
 Everything should be set up.

 ## Contributing